rust-lang/rustc-dev-guide/src/building/prerequisites.md

 Beefier machines will lead to much faster builds.
-If your machine is not very powerful, a common strategy is to only use `./x.py check` on your local machine and let the CI build test your changes when you push to a PR branch.
+If your machine is not very powerful, a common strategy is to only use `./x.py check` on your local machine and let the CI build and test your changes when you push to a PR branch.

 ## `rustc` and toolchain installation

-Follow the installation given in the [Rust book][install] to install a working `rustc` and the necessary C/++ toolchain on your platform.
+Follow the installation guide given in the [Rust book][install] to install a working `rustc` binary and the necessary C/++ toolchain on your platform.

 [install]: https://doc.rust-lang.org/book/ch01-01-installation.html